Compared with Other Types of Crowns

 - The CEREC crown is another type of all-porcelain that is machined by a computer in the dentist’s office.
 Its chief advantage is that, since it doesn’t need to be sent to a dental laboratory, your tooth can be prepared and the crown can be placed in one appointment, eliminating the need for a temporary crown.

 - Gold – Where appearance is not a concern to you, gold could be the best choice.
 Since the gold metal is very workable, gold crowns are able to have a more precise fit than any other type.
 Gold also eliminates the slight possibility of chipping that exists with anything that contains porcelain.
 For simple longevity, nothing beats gold.

-There are other metals that are used for crowns, but they are greatly inferior to gold and the savings is maybe 10%, so it makes little sense to use them.
-Many of these cheaper alloys can provoke a metal allergy, making their use even riskier.
+There are other metals that are used for crowns, but they are greatly inferior to gold and the savings is maybe 10%, so in my opinion it makes little sense to use them.
+The cheapest alloys (called non-precious or base metal alloys) are difficult to work with, they don’t cast as accurately as gold, and they are not burnishable, so the fit to the tooth is inferior, making them susceptible to leaking decay through tiny openings in the margins.
+They can also provoke a metal allergy, making their use even riskier.